dtudk/pythonsupport-page/docs/internal/piwik_documentation.rst

 Current tags:

 *
     **Download python tag**: This tag is fired by the "Download Python button click" trigger.
-It creates a custom event called "Download python event" which is visualize in the "test" dashboard and under (Analytics / Goals).
+It creates a custom event called "Download python event" which is visualize in the "Custom events" dashboard and under (Analytics / Goals).

 *
     **Heatmap**: Every time a user clicks on a page the item being clicked on is recorded and send to the server.
 The resulting heatmap and scrollmap can be seen using the `Piwik chrome extension <https://chromewebstore.google.com/detail/njcnagohlmamfijimejlnelenhahnoce?utm_source=item-share-cb>`_.
 This is very insightful when analyzing how visitors use the page.

 *
     **Piwik PRO**: The basic tracking analytics for the site.

+*
+    **Automatic installation error tag**: This tag is triggered by "Automatic installation error page visit", and sends a custom event: "Automatic installation error event".
+Analytics of this event can be seen in the "Custom events" dashboard and under (Analytics / Goals).

+*
+    **Automatic installation success tag**: This tag is triggered by "Automatic installation success page visit", and sends a custom event: "Automatic installation success event".
+Analytics of this event can be seen in the "Custom events" dashboard and under (Analytics / Goals).

 .. figure:: ./images/piwik_documentation/piwik_heatmap.png